“Self-Portrait with Alphie” - Steve Hickoff (acrylic)

 Steve Hickoff earned a bachelor's degree in creative writing and the humanities from Lock Haven University of Pennsylvania, and, with a full scholarship and teaching assistantship, an M.A. in the University of New Hampshire’s writing program, studying under the poet and essayist Charles Simic.

-Hickoff is the poetry editor of Spitball: The Literary Baseball Magazine.
-A prolific writer, his work spans both literary and sports genres.
+Hickoff has contributed to numerous print publications and digital platforms over the years.
+A prolific writer, author, editor, and artmaker, his work spans both literary and sports genres.

 His poetry has appeared in The Quarterly: The Magazine of New American Writing (Gordon Lish, editor), Country Journal (Donald Hall, poetry editor), Gray’s Sporting Journal, The Penguin Review, Pinchpenny, Pinhole Poetry, Pulsebeat Poetry Journal, Turnstile, and others.